DHTMLX/docs-suite/docs/grid/api/history/beforeadd_event.md

 @params:
 The callback of the event is called with the following parameters:
-- `action` - the action object to be added.
+- `action: IAction` - the action object to be added containing:
+    - `type: ActionType` - the type of action: "add", "remove", "removeAll", or "change"
+    - `batch: IRow[]` - an array of rows representing the data affected by the action (e.g., added, removed, or modified rows)
+    - `inverse?: IAction` - the inverse action required for undoing (mandatory for the "change" and "removeAll" types, not required for other types)
+    - `timestamp?: number` - the timestamp of the action in milliseconds (set automatically, if not provided)

 @returns:
 Returning `false` cancels the addition.